cswendrowski/FoundryVtt-Npc-Chatter/README.md

 [Trigger Happy](https://github.com/kakaroto/fvtt-module-trigger-happy) can trigger NPC chatter as well.
 Here's an example to get you started:

-When an Actor walks into a Room (defined by an invisble actor), have a specific Token chatter: `@Actor[TriggerA] @Macro[OXyjmVhEGo3eTaJz]{Specific Token Chatter}`
+When an Actor walks into a Room (defined by an invisible actor), have a specific Token chatter: `@Actor[TriggerA] @Macro[OXyjmVhEGo3eTaJz]{Specific Token Chatter}`

 # API

 ## Global Chatter

-Picks a random Chatter Table belonging to a random Actor on the first active scene and displays a ChatBubble with rolled Text off of the random Chatter Table.
+Picks a random Chatter Table belonging to a random Actor on the first active Scene and displays a ChatBubble with rolled Text off of the random Chatter Table.

 ```js
 async globalChatter()